ahmedgomaaa/ForbiddenBlade/README.md

 ## Usage

-nothing special, just run the tool, let it download dependencies, and it will launch
+Simply execute the tool, allow it to download necessary dependencies, and it will initiate automatically.

 ## Roadmap